eth3lbert/ruff/docs/editors/setup.md

 ## Zed

+!!! important
+    Ruff `0.5.3` and later is required to use the Ruff extension for Zed.

 Ruff is available as an extension for the Zed editor.
 To install it:

 1. Open the command palette with `Cmd+Shift+P`